WebChangeDetector/webchangedetector/README.txt

 See all differences **highlighted in a new screenshot** to easily compare your website before and after the changes.
 With our visual regression tests for WordPress you can make sure your website looks like it should, and fix anything which looks wrong, before your visitors see the issues.

-### Why You Should Use WebChangeDetector
+### Why You Should Use WebChange Detector
 *   **Save trouble** by letting us check your website for changes after installing updates.
 *   **Save time** with checking all pages yourself after some changes.
 *   **Don’t miss sales** because of overlooking issues on your site.

-### What You Can Do With Visual Regression Tests of WebChangeDetector
+### What You Can Do With Visual Regression Tests of WebChange Detector
 *   Run a change detection to see changes before and after updates at your website.
 *   Set **Monitorings** in intervals which automatically detects changes.
 *   Receive **email alerts** for visual regression test results and check the changes.